 My students repeated the steps, allowing them multiple opportunities to exercise and count.

-They were so enthusiastic about this activity!
+They were so enthusiastic about this exercise counting game!
 It was especially great for my kinesthetic learners because it allowed for a lot of movement.

 Grab Your Download